Checkmarx/ast-cli/README.md

   cx scan create [flags]

 Flags:
-  -s, --sources string             A path to directory with sources to scan -f, --filter string              Source file filtering pattern
+  -s, --sources string             Path to scan
-      --preset-name string         The name of the Checkmarx preset to use.
+  -f, --filter string              Source file filtering pattern
-      --project-name string
+      --preset-name string         The name of the Checkmarx preset to use --project-name string
       ....
 ```